Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: 2-player Edge Matching

-\begin{proof} Directed vertex geography is PSPACE-hard on bipartite planar graphs with maximum degree 3 and maximum in-/out-degree 2~\cite{lichtenstein1980go}.
+\begin{proof} Directed vertex geography is PSPACE-hard on bipartite planar graphs with maximum degree 3 and maximum in/outdegree 2~\cite{lichtenstein1980go}.
 We reduce from vertex to edge geography by replacing each vertex (with any number of incoming and outgoing edges) with the gadget shown in Figure~\ref{fig:bipartite-vertex-to-edge}.
-This gadget is bipartite and planar, and it has the same max in- and out-degree as the vertex it replaces.
+This gadget is bipartite and planar, and it has the same maximum indegree and outdegree as the vertex it replaces.

-If player 1 plays any of the incoming edges to this gadget, the next two moves are forced, then it is player 2's turn to play one of the outgoing edges.
-Once the gadget has been traversed, playing any of the remaining incoming edges loses.
+If player 1 plays any of the incoming edges to this gadget, the next two moves are forced; then it is player 2's turn to play one of the outgoing edges.
+Once the gadget has been traversed, playing any of the remaining incoming edges loses (because the central edge has already been played).
 Thus this gadget correctly simulates a vertex in the vertex geography instance. \end{proof}

-Now we turn to partizan geography.
-In \defn{$X\!$-partizan $Y\!$-geography}, with $X,Y \in \{\text{vertex}, \text{edge}\}$, players take turns extending a shared path,\footnote{Fraenkel and Simonson~\cite{DBLP:journals/tcs/FraenkelS93} analyzes path-construction games with two paths, where partizan and impartial refer to which paths each player is allowed to extend.
-Tron~\cite{DBLP:conf/fun/Miltzow12} is another PSPACE-complete two-player two-path game.} playing only $X$s of their color while not repeating any $Y$ already visited.
-For example, in edge-partizan vertex geography, players can play only edges of their color that lead to a vertex not already visited.
-We give a complete characterization for $X$-partizan $Y$-geography on directed and undirected graphs, as summarized in Table~\ref{tab:partizan-geography}.

 \begin{theorem} Vertex-partizan geography is equivalent to geography in bipartite graphs.
-Specifically: \begin{itemize} \item Vertex-partizan directed vertex geography and vertex-partizan directed edge geography are PSPACE-complete even when restricted to bipartite planar graphs with maximum degree 3 and maximum in-/out-degree 2. \item Vertex-partizan undirected vertex geography and vertex partizan undirected edge geography are polynomial. \end{itemize} \end{theorem}
+Specifically: \begin{itemize} \item Directed vertex-partizan vertex geography and directed vertex-partizan edge geography are PSPACE-complete even when restricted to bipartite planar graphs with maximum degree 3 and maximum in/outdegree 2. \item Undirected vertex-partizan vertex geography and undirected vertex-partizan edge geography can be solved in polynomial time. \end{itemize} \end{theorem}

 \begin{proof} Given a bipartite geography instance, coloring the vertices according to the bipartition produces a vertex-partizan game with the same winner.
 Conversely, no monochromatic edges in a vertex-partizan instance can be played because the players alternate moves, so those edges can be deleted without changing the winner.
 The resulting graph is bipartite, with each partition containing only vertices of a single player's color.
 Thus the problems are equivalent.